iden3/circom_old/TUTORIAL.md

 ```sh
 snarkjs calculatewitness --wasm circuit.wasm --input input.json --witness witness.json
 ```

-`calcwit` is part of the circom_runtime package and it's just a wrapper in JS to call the wasm module.

-You can use `circom_runtime` from your own project to calulate the witness.

 You may want to take a look at `witness.json` file with all the signals.